CESNET/eduroam-icinga/doc/tests.md

 A solution for this could be to write some better test which could hold information for each server for last hour or so and test this.
 TODO - depends on possible implementation of new/improved test.

-The command in icinga2 is set in two variants - for IdP+SP servers and for SP only servers (see parameters below).
+The command in Icinga 2 is set in two variants - for IdP+SP servers and for SP only servers (see parameters below).

 Test is done by [check_radsec.pl](https://github.com/CESNET/eduroam-icinga/blob/master/tests/check_radsec.pl).